lit/lit/.changeset/healthy-cherries-enjoy.md

 '@lit-labs/react': patch
 ---

-Event map type leak resolved.
-Component will build without type errors when no event map is provided.
+Fixed an error that occurs when createComponent() is not provided an event map causing instance properties to be confused with event handlers.